Belgium: Bruges and Brussels

 Located in the former hospital wards and church of St. John's Hospital (Sint Janshospitaal), the Memling Museum offers a glimpse into medieval medicine, displaying surgical instruments, documents, and visual aids as you work your way to the museum's climax: several much-loved paintings by the greatest of the Flemish Primitives, Hans Memling.
 His St. John Altarpiece triptych is a highlight, as is the miniature, gilded-oak shrine to St. Ursula.

 Belgians are Europe's beer connoisseurs, and this handy tour is a great way to pay your respects.
-The brewery makes the only beers brewed in Bruges: Brugse Zot ("Fool from Bruges") and Straffe Hendrik ("Strong Henry").
-The happy gang at this working-family brewery gives entertaining and informative 45-minute tours in two languages (lots of steep steps but a great rooftop panorama).
+The brewery makes the only beers brewed in Bruges: Brugse Zot ("Fool from Bruges") and Straffe Hendrik.
+The happy gang at this working-family brewery gives 45-minute tours in two languages (lots of steep steps but a great rooftop panorama).
 Avoid crowds by visiting at 11:00.

 This sprawling complex houses a trio of museums showing off the country's best all-around art collection.
-The Old Masters Museum — featuring Flemish and Belgian art of the 14th-18th centuries — is packed with a dazzling collection of masterpieces by Van der Weyden, Bruegel, Bosch, and Rubens.
+The Old Masters Museum — featuring Flemish and Belgian art of the 14th–18th centuries — is packed with a dazzling collection of masterpieces by Van der Weyden, Bruegel, Bosch, and Rubens.
 The Fin-de-Siècle Museum covers art of the late 19th and early 20th centuries, including an extensive Art Nouveau collection.
 The Magritte Museum contains more than 200 works by the Surrealist painter René Magritte.
-Although you won't see many of Magritte's most famous pieces, this lovingly presented museum offers an unusually intimate look at the life and work of one of Belgium's top artists.
+Although you won't see many of Magritte's most famous pieces, you will get an unusually intimate look at the life and work of one of Belgium's top artists.

-Europe's governing body welcomes visitors with an exhibit about the EU, an entertaining information center, and audioguide tours.
-This sprawling complex of modern glass buildings is a babel of black-suited politicians speaking 24 different Euro-languages.
+Europe's governing body welcomes visitors with an exhibit about the European Union and its parliament.
+You can also follow an audioguide tour of the actual parliament chamber, the "Hemicycle."
+The parliament's sprawling complex of modern glass buildings is a babel of black-suited politicians speaking 24 different Euro-languages.
 It's exciting just to be here — a fly on the wall of a place that aspires to chart the future of Europe "with respect for all political thinking...consolidating democracy in the spirit of peace and solidarity."

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.